cassidoo/HTML-CSS-Tutorial/README.md

 Remember:  You can only use an ID once.
 IDs are more helpful when you're controlling the element with Javascript, not styling, but we'll talk about that later.

+####Other Segregation

+Let's say that you want to separate individual text in your paragraphs or sections on your page.
+Let's introduce 2 new tags: `<span>` and `<div>`.

+I'll tell you more about them after I've eaten some ice cream and taken a nap.

 ## Wut
 That's right, I haven't written the whole tutorial yet.
 Be patient.
 I have to get my ducks in order so I can astound your face.